 Brisbane is pedestrian-friendly but renting a city bike provides convenient transport for places too far to walk.
 There are city bike stations everywhere, and it’s an easy, affordable way to explore Brisbane.
 Public transport is super-efficient, and the TransLink go card gives you access to bus, ferry, and rail services.

-How many days here?
+How many days do you need in Brisbane?

 For the best experience, you’ll need 1-3 days to explore the best sights in Brisbane.
 But if you want to make extra trips to the mountains and islands, plan for a couple more days.